 (Enneads, II.3, trans.
 S. MacKenna)

 His answer was that although the universe originates in a single principle, it consists of parts which must have their own functions and hence some degree of freedom.
-After demolishing the theory that stars exert an actual influence, he asserted that the planets are not causes but signs, for if the universe is a unity (an idea actually borrowed from the Stoics), then the study of any one part can give a clue to another.
+After demolishing the theory that stars exert an actual influence, he asserts that the planets are not causes but signs, for if the universe is a unity (an idea borrowed from the Stoics), then the study of any one part can give a clue to another.
 As for the concept of 'malefic influences', if we cannot respond well to the universe, then the blame must lie with our lack of capacity to do so.

-The Platonists naturally criticised the Stoics for their materialism, but that was in any case increasingly unacceptable to the spirit of the age: later Stoics, such as the Emperor Marcus Aurelius, concerned themselves chiefly with ethics.
+The Platonists naturally criticised the Stoics for their materialism, but that was in any case increasingly unacceptable to the spirit of the age: later Stoics, such as Emperor Marcus Aurelius, concerned themselves chiefly with ethics.
 The Stoic school in Athens seems to have finally closed down in the third century but by then most of its tenets had been assimilated into Christianity.
-Nevertheless, the concept of fate remained so associated with Stoicism that even a fatalist Christian like Augustine felt a need to avoid the word, declaring that if anyone wished to equate divine providence with fate he could hold that opinion - but should also hold his tongue.
+Nevertheless, the concept of fate remained so associated with Stoicism that even a fatalist Christian like Augustine felt a need to avoid the word, declaring that if anyone wished to equate divine providence with fate he could hold that opinion but should also hold his tongue.

 Equally alien to both Ptolemy and Margaret Hone is his use of the planetary 'parts' or 'lots', twenty-four of which are described.
 Some of these are well known from other writers, such as the Part of Fortune and the Parts of the Father and Mother, but many, such as the Part of Accusations, only survive in the Mathesis.
 The parts are judged according to the aspects that they receive and the dignity of their rulers.

 More familiar to the reader of Ptolemy is the frequent reference to violent death and sexual perversion, but then most ancient astrologers tended to delineate in lurid colours.
-The native is either possessed of 'divine intelligence' and 'immense wealth' or suffers from 'constant illness' before his 'throat is cut by a bandits sword'!
-Obviously they were aware that such experiences were the prerogatives of the few: the explanation is a matter of linguistic style.
+The native is either possessed of 'divine intelligence' and 'immense wealth' or suffers from 'constant illness' before his 'throat is cut by a bandit's sword'!
+Obviously, they were aware that such experiences were the prerogatives of the few: the explanation is a matter of linguistic style.
 Even today languages vary in their use of abstractions, German employing them much more freely than English.
 The Greeks and Romans generally avoided them: rather than describing a man's character by attributing various qualities to him, they preferred to exemplify it by saying the sort of things that he might do.
 Living in a rhetorical age, they did this with gusto, just as popular speech today may describe a man as one who would 'sell his grandmother for sixpence' and advise you to 'count your fingers after shaking hands with him'.